aditKadepurkar/chessbot/README.md

+# Adit Kadepurkar Fork
+Building this for a competition.

 # Chess AI

 This a very basic chess game with an ai implementation using the minimax algorithm; built in python and pygame.